How The Whole Trump Impeachment Process Works

 If you’re among the many progressive Democrats who’ve been itching for Trump’s impeachment over the past year, Nancy Pelosi and the House of Representative's investigation is a watershed moment.
 On September 24, Pelosi (who is arguably the most powerful woman in government right now) finally made the announcement many have been waiting for: the launch of an impeachment inquiry into President Trump.
 This followed shortly after revelations that Trump asked Ukrainian President Volodymyr Zelensky to launch an investigation into a Vice President Biden, holding out military funds in the process.
-Now, the House is calling this an impeachable offense and plans to vote on impeachment proceedings on Thursday, October 31.
+The House is calling this an impeachable offense and voted to move forward with official impeachment proceedings on Thursday, October 31.

 Advertisement